 Our blog is different from other blogs because not many blogs share experiences traveling with families, and I haven’t seen any for a family as big as ours.

 What’s the one single thing people can do to get more miles?

 Stop using cash and pay for everything with credit cards.
-If you don’t want to have too many credit cards, get a flexible 1 like the Barclays Arrival Plus card that you can use for any travel expense.
+If you don’t want to have too many credit cards, get a flexible one like the Barclaycard Arrival Plus World Elite Mastercard that you can use for any travel expense.